-Biopsy: When an imaging test shows changes that might be cancer, you may need a biopsy.
+Biopsy: If there is a suspicion of metastatic breast cancer, you may need an additional tissue biopsy to confirm the presence of breast cancer cells in the area or areas of concern.
 Your doctor may use a CT or ultrasound to help find the right spot to test.
 You’ll get a small piece of the changed area taken out (often with a needle) and tested in a lab.

 Doctors will look for cancer cells and may do other tests, too.
 When cancer cells are found, your doctor will order more lab tests to see whether they’re breast cancer cells or another kind of cancer.